 The Last Word

-Being such a widely spoken language, it comes as no surprise that people want to learn and converse in the Portuguese language.
+Being such a widely popular language, it comes as no surprise that people want to learn and converse in Portuguese.